 Explainer: What is a gamma squeeze and how did it drive up AMC's stock price?

-NEW YORK (Reuters) - Shares of AMC Entertainment Holdings Inc surged to a record high this week in a blistering rally that again highlighted how an arcane options market dynamic known as a gamma squeeze can super-charge stock price gains.
+Shares of AMC Entertainment Holdings Inc (AMC.N) surged to a record high this week in a blistering rally that again highlighted how an arcane options market dynamic known as a gamma squeeze can super-charge stock price gains.

 WHAT IS OPTIONS GAMMA?